Shajiabang (opera): Synopsis

 Set during the Second Sino-Japanese War ("War of Resistance", early 1940s) in Japanese-ruled territory west of Shanghai.
 Shajiabang is a town by Yangcheng Lake.
 Sister Aqing runs a teahouse visited by officers of a Chinese collaborationist group; unbeknownst to them, she is a member of the Chinese Communist Party, and is helping wounded soldiers of the New Fourth Army who are hiding in the marshes.

 Legacy

 Shajiabang was made into a film in 1971 by the Changchun Film Studio, and the score has also been performed as a "revolutionary symphony."

 An exhibition hall of Shajiabang's revolutionary history was opened in 1988, and expanded in 2006.

+A television re-make of Shajiabang aired for 30 episodes beginning in 2006.'